gdmn/fc112/ToyKeeper/spaghetti-monster/fc112/fc112-manual.md

 - 1C: turn on at the memorized brightness
 - 1H: turn on at the floor level
+- 1H in stepped mode: turn on at the moon level
 - 2C: turn on at the ceiling level
 - 2H: momentary turbo
 - 3C: go to blinkies
 - 4C: lockout
 - 7C, 7H: aux leds configuration, please refer to Anduril2 manual

+Moon mode
+--

+Special mode in stepped ramp only.
+The same as the lowest level in smooth ramping mode.

+- 1H: lowest stepped mode
+- 1C: turn off
+- 2C: go to the ceiling level
+- 3C: switch to smooth ramp style
+- 4C: lockout mode

 Blinkies
 --